egel-lang/egel/README.md

 For a system-wide install run `make install` after a build as root.

-On some systems the `EGEL_INCLUDE` environment variable needs to be set.
+On some systems the `EGEL_PATH` environment variable needs to be set.
 See the man page for further information on that.

 If you don't want to do that, please note that you only need the interpreter